Franciscocoo/IfExtractor/README.md

 ifExtractor take in input the Soot Stmt as IfStmt and produce in output a new apk.
 Here a example of code :
 <pre>
-/* Create the ifExtractor with the path of the android platforms, the path of the apk to analyse and the path of the output folder */
+// Create the ifExtractor with the path of the android platforms, the path of the apk to analyse and the path of the output folder
 IfExtractor example = new IfExtractor(androidPath, apkPath, outputPath);
-// INSERT TRAITEMENT OF APk
+/* Do your own treatement of the apk */
-/* Add the IfStmt to the ifExtractor */ example.addLogicBomb(ifStmt);
+// Add the IfStmt to the ifExtractor example.addLogicBomb(ifStmt);
 example.addLogicBombs(listOfIfStmt);
-/* Call the method to generate the apk */ example.generateApk();
+// Call the method to generate the apk example.generateApk();
 </pre>